minvws/nl-covid19-notification-app-website/_includes/content/en/46-welke-meldingen-krijg-ik-van-coronamelder.md

 ![A telephone notification with the text: Technical problem.
 In the past 24 hours, the app has not been able to check whether the people you were near have tested positive for coronavirus.](/media/beeldmateriaal/exposure-vanuit-coronamelder/CM_7.png)

 This notification indicates that there has been a technical problem with the app.
 CoronaMelder has been unable to download information about new infections.
-This could be because your WiFi is not working properly, or because CoronaMelder is not allowed to use mobile data.
+This could be because your Wi-Fi is not working properly, or because CoronaMelder is not allowed to use mobile data.
 Open the CoronaMelder app for further instructions.
 Also see: [I use an Android phone.
 Why do my location settings need to be switched on?](/{{page.lang}}/faq/14-locatie-instellingen-android/).

 ### 3. Notification after a break